-Guelph Youth Singers (GYS), now celebrating its 25th Anniversary season, has become a high-profile representative of the City of Guelph in the field of choral music.
+Guelph Youth Singers (GYS), now entering its 27th season, has become a high-profile representative of the City of Guelph in the field of choral music.
 Now flourishing under artistic director and conductor, Markus Howard; the organization was founded in 1991, under founding music director, Linda Beaupré, to provide children and youth with an opportunity to experience a professional level of musicianship.
 The four treble choirs in the organization are:

 Choir I, a training choir of children aged 6 and up; Choir II, a more advanced training choir of children and youth aged 9 and up; and Choir III, which is further subdivided into Cantabile Choir and Chamber Choir.
 Chamber Choir members are senior choristers of Choir III who have been chosen for their advanced singing and reading ability.
 They rehearse both with Cantabile Choir and separately each week, allowing them to prepare extra, more challenging music.
 Most of the singers in this group are in grades 9 and up, with a few selected Grade 8 students.
 Drawing from all choirs, a seasonal Boys Treble Choir was developed in 2005 to compete in the Guelph Kiwanis Festival, to sing a feature piece in the major spring concert and, more generally, to encourage the boys to appreciate their special part in the overall choir.
 In January 2014, a new addition to GYS treble choirs, the full- voiced SATB Choir, was introduced by Markus Howard, providing an exciting choral opportunity for boys and young men with changing or changed voices, as well as young women, who are 16 years old and over.

 Weekly instruction includes vocal technique, theory and sight singing, and is augmented with workshops by guest clinicians in drama, movement and voice throughout the year.
 GYS performs up to five major concerts per season as well as workshop, festival, corporate, community and guest performances.